Dijon Bourgogne-franche-comte, France Travel Guide

 The Tour Philippe le Bon, an impressive 46-meter tower from the 15th century, has panoramic views across Dijon's rooftops and vineyards.
 Access is by guided tour only; book in advance at the Tourist Office.

-Dijon has a group of museums and cultural institutions that dive deep into art, history, and local life.
+Dijon has a group of places of culture and museums that dive deep into art, history, and local life.

 These sites unveil Dijon's rich past and present tranquil escapes.

-Dijon also features parks and recreational areas for relaxation and outdoor enjoyment.
+Dijon also includes parks plus for fun areas for relaxation and outdoor enjoyment.

 Beyond the well-known sites, Dijon holds several hidden gems that present unique charm and a quieter experience.